backupbrew/switchbrew/Audio services.md

 | 2   | \[3.0.0+\] OpenHardwareOpusDecoderForMultiStream     |
 | 3   | \[3.0.0+\] GetWorkBufferSizeForMultiStream           |

+Official sw can use either software libopus, or hwopus via "nn::codec::HardwareOpus\*".

 ## Initialize

 Takes two u32s **SampleRate** and **ChannelCount** packed as an u64, an